jvansan/mscthesis/outlines/metalhat_outline.md

     + Bind predominantly to O centres in metals \cite{Harding1999, Harding2001}
     + Divalent ions tend to bind to protein directly (Ca 4-6 binding sites Mg 1-2 binding sites -> others occupied by water)
     + Monoionic ions tend to be solvated heavily but appear in solvent cavities of proteins (some bind to carbonyl or carboxylates)\cite{Harding2010}
-  - Borrow information from studies of Hofmeister series
-    + "spectroscopic experiments and molecular simulations show that biologically relevant ions can strongly influence only their immediate solvation shell and do not show any long-range kosmotropic effects in water"\cite{Omta2003, Funker2011}
-    + "Cations Bind Only Weakly to Amides in Aqueous Solutions"\cite{Okur2013}
-      * No experimental evidence of Na+ or K+ binding in aqua
-    + Radial distribution function for Na/K w/ NMA in aq\cite{Heyda2009}
   - Table of ionic concentrations inside mamallian cells (M. C.) and in blood (Units of mM)\cite{Karp1999, Milo2015} (http://book.bionumbers.org/what-are-the-concentrations-of-different-ions-in-cells/)

 <center>